AlasdairHanson/Group-3-Final-Project/README.md

 The above diagram shows the structure of the backend and the interaction between its components.

 **1.** The controller listens for a POST, GET, PUT or DELETE HTTP request from the frontend that targets a specific controller address.
 Depending on the type of request, the backend has multiple methods that provide different functionality to each CRUD request type.
 A POST method will look for a JSON object in the body of the request and map it to the ticket data model.
 A GET method will look for a value in the header of the request to use as a search parameter for querying the database.

+The update controller method requires a header value corresponding to the id of the ticket record that needs to be updated, and a JSON body containing the new values of the targeted ticket record.

 **2.** The service contains methods that each controller method calls on to perform queries on the database.
 Each service method is paired with a controller method where it will receive any header or body parameters sent from the controller to be then plugged into the repository query.
 The service then calls a repository method that performs the SQL query on the connected database.